sandeepraina-lenze/Project_Quora/README.md

  ### To run the file on your local machine, follow the given steps: ###

- > Make a databse name *quora* in you postgresSQL server.
+ > Make a databse name *quora* in you postgresSQL server\.
- > Modify the database user and password in following files :
+ > Modify the database user and password in following files \:
         * quora-api\src\main\resources\application.yaml
         * quora-db\\src\\main\\resources\\config\\localhost.properties
  > Build the project in the main directory of the project by running the command